top of page

 Frank Capra

 Frank Capra, another giant of a film director, was the most successful Hollywood film director in the 1930s, and one of the most important in the 40s as well.
 Born in Italy, his family relocated to Los Angeles when he was six.
 They were poor and didn’t speak English.
 Growing up, Frank worked hard educating himself as he kept chasing the American Dream.
 After struggling and taking many different jobs, he started working in films just before 1920 - first as an extra and then a gag writer for silent comedies.
 He directed his first short film in 1922 and his first feature in 1926.
 In the 1930s he was so successful audiences knew his name - rare for a director.
 Starting as a poor immigrant and finding success, Capra actually lived the American Dream, and most of his films reflect that in one way or another.
 He loved America and his best known films are patriotic, showing an idealized, hopeful version of how the individual and dreamer can succeed.
-He helped make Barbara Stanwyck (with whom he had a relationship for several years) and James Stewart movie stars (we’ll see each of those giants in upcoming films).
+He helped make Barbara Stanwyck (with whom he had a relationship for several years), Jean Arthur, and James Stewart movie stars (we’ll see each of those giants in upcoming films).
 Capra’s films were entertaining, well made, very pure, and are always extremely well edited.
 We take it for granted today, but in the 1930s cinema was still relatively new and the artistry and techniques of film were still being created and explored.
 Capra's creativity certainly helped push the medium forward.
 “It Happened One Night” is a milestone in his career and in cinema.
 It has some of the most beautiful lighting I’ve ever seen onscreen.
 Not just the ultimate romantic comedy, it is very much a Capra film about the individual, freedom, and ultimately love.
 Capra won a “Best Director” Academy Award for “It Happened One Night” - the first of three he would win out of six career nominations.
 Some of his other classics include “You Can’t Take it with You”, “Mr. Smith Goes to Washington”, “Mr. Deeds Goes to Town”, “Lady for a Day”, “Arsenic and Old Lace”, “Platinum Blonde”, “Meet John Doe”, and arguably his greatest film “It’s a Wonderful Life”.
 Many of his films will be the subjects of upcoming blog entries.

 Clark Gabel on the bus in “It Happened One Night” classic film comedy